-As required by Federal Regulation any student who withdraws or is otherwise terminated from the program must have the amount of their Title IV Student Aid Funds earned and/or refunded to be calculated in accordance with the following summarized procedure (see CFR part 668.22 for the precise regulation).
+As required by Federal Regulation any student who withdraws or is otherwise terminated from the program must have the amount of their Title IV Student Aid Funds earned and/or refunded to be calculated in accordance with the following summarized procedure (see 34CFR part 668.22 for precise regulation).

-• For Credit Hour Programs: obtain a percentage by dividing the calendar days completed in the Payment Period as of the withdrawal date by the calendar days in the Payment Period.
+• Obtain a percent by dividing the calendar days completed for the payment period by the calendar days in the payment period.
+Payment period is defined as the number of calendar days applicable to the period for which the most recent Title IV disbursement has been made or is due to be made.
+If the percentage obtained based upon actual days attended is greater than 60%, then the student will have earned 100% of Title IV Aid disbursed for that payment period.

-- Payment Period is defined as the period time for which the most recent Title IV disbursement has been made or is due to be made.
-If the percentage obtained based upon the above is greater than 60% then the student will have earned 100% of Title IV Aid disbursed for that payment period. - To determine the dollar amount of the Title IV Aid that is earned by the student, multiply the appropriate percentage from above by the amount of Title IV Aid that was disbursed and/or could have been disbursed for the payment period. - The amount of Title IV Aid which must be returned to the U.S. Department of Education by the student and/or by the school on behalf of the student is determined by subtracting the amount earned from the amount disbursed.
+- To determine the dollar amount of Title IV Aid that is earned by the student, multiply the appropriate percentage from above by the amount of Title IV Aid that was disbursed and/or could have been disbursed for the Payment Period.
+If a student is withdrawn prior to disbursing Title IV aid and the student has recorded attendance and a valid ISIR, the System Office will perform a Return to Title IV calculation to determine if Title IV aid could have been disbursed.
+If it is determined that the student is eligible those funds will be requested within 7 days of completion of the worksheet.

+- The amount of Title IV Aid which must be RETURNED to the U.S. Department of Education by the student and/or by the school on behalf of the student is determined by subtracting the amount earned from the amount disbursed.
+These funds will be refunded to the Department of Education no later than 45 days after the school has determined that the student has withdrawn.
+The funds will be returned in the following order until the full amount of the required refund has been made:

+- Unsubsidized Direct Stafford Loans

+- Subsidized Direct Stafford Loans

+- Direct Parent Plus Loans

+- Pell Grant

+- Federal Supplemental Educational Opportunity Grant (FSEOG)

+- Iraq and Afghanistan Service Grant